grigorig/stcgal/doc/FAQ.md

 ### Which serial interfaces have been tested with stcgal?

+stcgal should work fine with common 16550 compatible UARTs that are traditionally available on many platforms.
+However, nowadays, USB-based UARTs are the typical case.
 The following USB-based UART interface chips have been successfully tested with stcgal:

 * FT232 family (OS: Linux, Windows)
 * CH340/CH341 (OS: Windows, Linux requires Kernel 4.10)